 Family assistance and parenting payment partnered

-In limited circumstances, both the primary cardholder and his or her partner are both considered holders of the card for the purposes of the duty exemption or concession and both are eligible pensioners for the purpose of the duty exemption or concession.
+In limited circumstances, both the primary cardholder and their partner are considered to be cardholders for the purposes of the duty exemption or concession.
+This means both are eligible pensioners for the purpose of the duty exemption or concession.

 The Family Assistance (FA) or the Parenting Payment Partnered (PP) health care cards are the most common examples of this.